 The Area Manager introduced the item, which had been deferred at the last meeting.
 Members noted the current commissions, and committed expenditure.
-It was acknowledged that £106,080 remained unallocated in the current financial year, in addition to that unallocated in 2016/17.
+It was acknowledged that £106,080 remained unallocated in the current financial year, in addition to £400,000 for 2016/17.